 Browse our list of in person assisters (sorted by county).
-Please contact them directly to request information, to set up an appointment, or to schedule a presentation at your organization or event.
+Please contact them directly to request information or to set up an appointment.

 - Assisters should be able to answer your questions about Vermont Health Connect or find the answers for you.